-"There is value to keeping certain aspects of your sex life private, which doesn't mean you can't ask questions or try to solve problems," says Madeleine Castellanos, M.D., sex expert and author of Wanting to Want: What Kills Your Sex Life and How to Keep It Alive.
-"But it means not putting your life out there for display."
+"There is value to keeping certain aspects of your sex life private, which doesn't mean you can't ask questions or try to solve problems," says Madeleine Castellanos, sex expert and author of Wanting to Want: What Kills Your Sex Life and How to Keep It Alive.
+"But it means not putting your life out there on display."

 Meaning, it's totally OK to ask your girlfriends for advice on certain sexual concerns you might be having, but constantly talking about how gigantic your partner's penis is or how wet your wife gets might be a bit much for some.
 Then again, if this is your personality, your friends are probably used to it.